In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 5. In spite of war, in spite of hate

-👉 The poet says that war and hatred cannot destroy beauty and hope.
+👉 The poet says that war and hatred cannot destroy the beauty and goodness of life.

 6. Lilacs are blooming at my gate,